rootCircle/acads/pages/Cryptography - Before Midsems.md

 					- Take key, enter non-repeated letter in 5x5 box, fill remaining with increasing order of alphabet that haven't occurred before!
 					- *I & J in same block*
 					- ![image.png](../assets/image_1726312051911_0.png){:height 174, :width 320}
+					- Take 2 at a time
-					- Cipher is next in same row
+						- if both in same line, then shift right by 1
+						- else, form submatrix and invert it
 			- Poly-alphabetic Cipher
 			  logseq.order-list-type:: number
 				- Vigenére Cipher